smarttdm/ebaas.github.io/demo.md

   <h1 class="pageTitle">Live Demo</h1>
 	<p>The demo is a Single Page Application built with Ebaas.
 This demo is created for a hypothetical laboratory to track test orders and manage test result, streamlining test order processes and shortening test cycles.</p>
 	<p>
 	You can access the demo using one of the web browsers, such as Google Chrome, Windows Edge, or IE 11.
-On the login page, you can login as the "demo1" user with the password "888", or as "demo2" and "demo3" with the password "888".
+On the login page, you can log in as the "demo1" user with the password "888", or as "demo2" and "demo3" with the password "888".
 These three users have different roles.
 	</p>
 	<p>
   	  <img src="{{'/assets/img/demo-login.png' | prepend: site.baseurl }}" alt="">